-3.1 The ELSA Law School Calendars specify deadlines and periods binding for the Organising Committees of ELSA Law Schools.

-3.2 There shall be two ELSA Law School Cycles during one term: the Winter ELSA Law Schools Cycle and the Summer ELSA Law Schools Cycle.
+- 3.1 The ELSA Law School Calendars specify deadlines and periods binding for the Organising Committees of ELSA Law Schools. - 3.2 There shall be two ELSA Law School Cycles during one term: the Winter ELSA Law Schools Cycle and the Summer ELSA Law Schools Cycle. - a.

-- a.
 To qualify into the Winter ELSA Law Schools Cycle, the ELSA Law School shall take place between the second week of December and the third week of March. - b.
-To qualify into the Summer ELSA Law Schools Cycle, the ELSA Law School shall take place between the first week of July and the third week of September.

-3.3 The ELSA Law Schools Cycle shall comprise of eight periods: specification, preparation, application, selection, additional application, additional selection, event, and evaluation.

-3.4 The International Board of ELSA may waive ELSA Law Schools Cycle if there are less than five ELSA Law Schools specified for the respective ELSA Law Schools Cycle.
+To qualify into the Summer ELSA Law Schools Cycle, the ELSA Law School shall take place between the first week of July and the third week of September. - 3.3 The ELSA Law Schools Cycle shall comprise of: - a.
+For the Winter ELSA Law School, a cycle of six periods: specification, preparation, application, selection, event, and evaluation; - b.
+For the Summer ELSA Law School, a cycle of eight periods: specification, preparation, application, selection, additional application, additional selection, event, and evaluation. - 3.4 The International Board of ELSA may waive ELSA Law Schools Cycle if there are less than five ELSA Law Schools specified for the respective ELSA Law Schools Cycle.

-- a.
+- 4.1 ELSA International shall: - a.
 Coordinate and control the quality of ELSA Law Schools; - b.
 During the specification, send the ELSA Law Schools Specification Form and the respective ELSA Law Schools Calendar by: - i.
 The end of July for the Winter ELSA Law Schools Cycle; and - ii.
 The end of October for the Summer ELSA Law Schools Cycle; - c.
 End the specification period by: - i.
 August for the Winter ELSA Law Schools Cycle; and - ii.
 December for the Summer ELSA Law Schools Cycle; - d.
-During the preparation period: - i.
-Sign an ELSA Law School Hosting Agreement setting out the responsibilities of the Organising Committee, quality standards, and the privacy policy with the Organising Committees;
+During the preparation period: